Q&A with Robert Glazer on Effective Affiliate Marketing

 What are three things marketers should do to get performance-based results?

 Robert Glazer: First, marketing around mutually beneficial partnerships is key.
 It’s important for brands and their affiliate partners to collaborate with other marketers and businesses that share your values and are committed to win-win outcomes.
-Too often, marketing partnership that aren’t performance-based focus only on what they can get out of the relationship.
+Too often, marketing partnership that aren’t performance-based are focused only on what they can get out of the relationship.

 Second, all marketing partnerships should be based on trust, transparency and consistent communication.
 Both brands and their partners need to be upfront with one another about what each will provide/offer to the other and follow through on that.
 There shouldn’t be any “overpromising and underdelivering.”
 If an unexpected issue arises that requires an adjustment, both sides need to be clear about what went wrong and what will be done to fix it as opposed to covering up shortcomings.